-By Ashlyn Mathews, author of Shadow Watcher and My Fallen
+By Ashlyn Mathews, author of My Fallen

 I love a hunky Alpha male, especially if they’re the dark and tortured heroes of urban fantasies or paranormal romances.
 What is it about these men that appeal to readers?
 Can it be their imposing height, raw masculinity, good looks, or impressive knowledge and use of weapons at their disposal?